mindis/snowplow.github.com/_posts/2013-07-09-2013-dotnet-support-added-to-referer-parser.md

 category: Releases
 ---

-We are pleased to announce the addition of [.NET support] [dotnet-port] to our standalone [referer-parser] [referer-parser] library.
+We are pleased to announce the addition of [.NET support (C#)] [dotnet-port] to our standalone [referer-parser] [referer-parser] library.
+Many thanks to [Sepp Wijnands] [swijnands] at [iPerform Software] [iperform] for contributing this latest port!

 To recap: referer-parser is a simple library for extracting seach marketing attribution data from referer _(sic)_ URLs.
 You supply referer-parser with a referer URL; it then tells you the medium, source and term (in the case of a search) for this referrer.
 The Scala implementation of referer-parser is a key part of the Snowplow enrichment process.

-As part of our commitment to modular, sustainable technical architectures, we made a decision some time ago to release the Referrer Parser as a standalone library, and have been very pleased to see community ports of the library first to [Python] [python-port] and now to [.NET] [dotnet-port].
-Many thanks to [Sepp Wijnands] [swijnands] at [iPerform Software] [iperform] for contributing this latest port!
+As part of our commitment to modular, sustainable technical architectures, we made a decision some time ago to release the Referrer Parser as a standalone library, and have been very pleased to see community ports of the library first to [Python] [python-port] and now to [Dot Net] [dotnet-port].

-Here is a taster for using the library from C#:
+Here is a taster for using the library from C Sharp:

 {% highlight c# %}
 using RefererParser;